 One Sunday morning

 services approached me.
 He explained that he wouldn’t be in Church

 justify himself by explaining, “Jesus didn’t have a problem with

-I took him
+I immediately took him

-immediately to the following Scripture in Isaiah 65:8.
 “Thus saith the Lord, As the new wine is found in the

 cluster, and one saith, Destroy it not; for a